The global skills and competency framework for the digital world

 • integrating and managing databases across hybrid environments, combining on-premises and cloud-based solutions

-• monitoring emerging database technologies and trends
+• monitoring emerging database technologies and trends, including security features and vulnerabilities.

 Understanding the responsibility levels of this skill